Pre-furbished Inventory

 This gorgeous Philco TV is features a large picture tube with that characteristic rounded rectangular shape framed by gold-toned accent trim, while the right-side control panel houses the channel selector and other adjustment knobs in a vertical arrangement typical of Philco's layout philosophy.

 It has upcycling potential for a double decker cat bed or even a cat bed/litter box combo depending on the space below.
-The measurements are 28.6 in W, 19 in D and 35.5 in H. Reference #014 when you fill out the custom order form.
+Heavy rehab needed on the sides, could be stained dark or could be painted The measurements are 28.6 in W, 19 in D and 35.5 in H. Reference #014 when you fill out the custom order form.

 #017 AVAILABLE FOR CUSTOM ORDER